 - The securitised mortgages must be owned by a bankruptcy remote special purpose vehicle (SPV).

-- Mortgages with a loan to value ratio greater than 80% must be insured.
+- The securitised mortgages may have a maximum indexed loan to value ratio of 80%, or, where a loan to value ratio is or has become greater than 80%, the mortgage must be insured or it has to be repurchased by the originator.
 The insurance provider providing lender's mortgage insurance must be an unrelated party with an insurer financial strength rating of at least A (Standard & Poor's or FitchRatings) or A2 (Moody's Investors Services) and the insurance must cover all losses realised in a default on the mortgage up to amount of no less than 40% of the loan value.

 - Loans may be included in the pool only if the originator has, prior to loan approval and as part of the loan origination and approval process, documented, assessed and verified the ability of the borrower to meet their repayment obligations.

 - Only loans that are performing may enter the pool (Non-performing loans are those that are 90 days or more past due).